News

 Photo: SBP

-On the edge of the royal Haga Park stands Frösundavik, recently renamed Gate:01.
-That's not the only thing that's new about the spectacular building next to the waters of Brunnsviken - since this summer it's also powered by solar energy.
+On the outskirts of the royal Hagaparken stands Frösundavik, which recently changed its name to Gate:01.
+That's not the only thing that's new about the spectacular building next to Brunnsviken's water - since this summer, it is now also powered by solar energy.

 "A significant milestone"

-- A project like this requires successful collaboration with careful planning, clear communication and effective coordination between all parties.
-In this case, Mengus has been exemplary," says Mobin Jafari and continues:
+– A project like this requires successful collaboration with careful planning, clear communication, and effective coordination between all parties.
+In this case, Mengus has been exemplary, says Mobin Jafari, and continues:

-- "Haga is truly an iconic landmark in Stockholm and installing its solar plant has been a significant milestone for both me in my role and for us as a company.
+– Haga is truly an iconic landmark in Stockholm, and installing its solar power plant has been a significant milestone for both me in my role and for us as a company.

-More green technology news
+More news about green technology

 Back to News